ooiisssseellaa/DSP-utility-/README.md

 # DSP-utility-

-Some usefull function for digital signal processing write C code for desktop console application (example file plotted in gnuplot, signal input generated in MatLab)
+Some usefull functions for digital signal processing, write C code for desktop console application (example files plotted in Gnuplot, signal input generated in Matlab)